7 Step Guide To Fix Sleep Schedule and Reset Circadian Rhythm

 3) Stop Using Your Phone And Social Media 1-2 Hours Before Bedtime

-Many of us have the habit of using our phones while laying in bed just before going to sleep.
-Facebook, Instagram, Whatsapp or Youtube (sigh… or TikTok) is usually the last thing many of us see at night, and the first thing we see after waking up, not realizing how badly it’s affecting our overall sleep quality.
+Many of us have the habit of using our phones while lying in bed just before going to sleep.
+Facebook, Instagram, Whatsapp, or Youtube (sigh… or TikTok) is usually the last thing many of us see at night and the first thing we see after waking up, not realizing how badly it’s affecting our overall sleep quality.

 Using our phones and especially using social media gets the brain into overdrive.
 Every post, message, photo, video, or thumbnail is a piece of information that our brain has to process which means more brain activity.
 Let’s not forget the exposure to bright artificial light right in our faces.
 It’s a double whammy against a deep, restful slumber that we all desire and need.